keymapperorg/KeyMapper/docs/contributing.md

     There are two types of pre-release versions:

     - **Alpha**.
 These have ".alpha" in the version name and are the most unstable.
 Expect the most crashes and broken features in these builds.
 BEWARE!
-Your data in Key Mapper isn't considered compatible between alpha builds so it is possible that Key Mapper will crash and refuse to fix itself.
+Your data in Key Mapper isn't considered compatible between alpha builds so it is possible Key Mapper will crash and refuse to fix itself if you update to a new build that can't understand the data.
     - **Beta**.
 These builds have some of the latest features and contain a few bugs.
 You can safely update between versions.
 These have ".beta.X" in the version name.
 These are pre-release builds for the the open-testing channel on Google Play and F-droid always has beta builds.
 When all known bugs are fixed a new build is released to the app stores.

 ### How can I help?